eeditiones/teipublisher-docker-compose/README.md

 ## Define the apps to be built

-The first setting to pay attention to is the list of apps to built:
+The first setting to pay attention to is the list of apps to built into your docker image:

 ```yaml
 # list of apps to build. only relevant if context above is .